 Steven C. Morgan, Editor-In-Chief

-- Steve Morgan is Founder and CEO at Cybersecurity Ventures, and Editor-In-Chief of the Cybersecurity Market Report and the Cybersecurity 500 list of the world’s hottest and most innovative cybersecurity companies.
-Steve writes the weekly Cybersecurity Business Report for IDG’s CSO, and he is a contributing writer for several business, technology, and cybersecurity media properties.
+Steve Morgan is Founder and CEO at Cybersecurity Ventures, and Editor-In-Chief of the Cybersecurity Stock Report and the Cybersecurity 500 list of the world’s hottest and most innovative cybersecurity companies.
+Steve has written hundreds of cybersecurity blogs and articles which have appeared in CIO, Computerworld, CSO, Forbes, Homeland Security Today, InformationWeek / DarkReading, Infoworld, ITworld, SandHill.com, TMCnet, and others.

-- © 2015 Cybersecurity Ventures.
+© 2016 Cybersecurity Ventures.
 All rights reserved.
-Federal copyright law prohibits unauthorized reproduction of this Report by any means and imposes fines up to $150,000 for violations.
+Federal copyright law prohibits unauthorized reproduction of the Cybersecurity Market Report by any means and imposes fines up to $150,000 for violations.
 Reproduction in whole or in part in any form or medium without expressed written permission of Cybersecurity Ventures is prohibited.